MY GALLBLADDER HAS BEEN REMOVED. WHY DO I STILL HAVE SYMPTOMS SUCH AS NAUSEA, BURPING, BLOATING, GAS, AND PAIN?

 Removing the gallbladder does not always address the problem in the body that is causing these symptoms.
 In order to break down and digest fats, your body must produce bile, which is done in the liver.
 Your gallbladder is merely a sac for holding the bile that the liver produces.
 Whether or not you have had your gallbladder removed, your liver is still producing bile in order to digest fats.
 Without the gallbladder, however, the bile is not as readily secreted in the body, and the liver can become overwhelmed when faced with large amounts of any fats, especially saturated fats and hydrogenated fats.
 And for some people even small amounts of fats can cause discomfort.
-(One of the side effects of gallbladder removal can be the dumping of bile which is not as easily regulated now which sends someone running to the bathroom immediately after eating.)
+One of the side effects of gallbladder removal can be the dumping of bile that can send someone running to the bathroom immediately after eating.
+This happens because the gallblader is no longer present to serve as a reservoir and regulate the release of bile.
 More common is a decrease in the secretion of bile.
 If the bile produced by the liver becomes thick and sluggish, painful symptoms and bile stones can occur.
 The easiest way to avoid this is to take an external supplement of bile salts to help your body with the digestion of fats.
-And do a series of mini gallbladder flushes.
+Doing a series of mini gallbladder flushes can also give relief.
 Supplemental bile salts, available in the After Gallbladder Removal Kit should be taken frequently along with some herbs to help stimulate your own digestive juices (also in the kit).
 Alternating the dosage of bile salts will help to mimic the body’s way of secreting bile.
 For example, take one with breakfast, two at lunch, three at dinner, four with breakfast the next day, and so on in rotation.

-If you never want to experience the pain of a gallbladder attack, order The Starter Kit, which includes Fos Formula (Phosphoric liquid).
+If you never want to experience the pain of a gallbladder attack, order the 30 Day Gallbladder Solution, which includes Phosphoric liquid.
 Taking the Phosphoric liquid may prevent the onset of a gallbladder attack, and keeping it with you at all times will prepare you for any unexpected symptoms.
-If you wish to change your diet to further prevent an attack, consult my newsletters with dietary tips.
+If you wish to change your diet to further prevent an attack, refer to the gallbladder diet page and take note of the dietary tips mentioned in the newsletters.
 These products in combination with diet are designed to help to relieve the pressure from the gallbladder, thin the bile, and relieve nausea, vomiting, indigestion, dizziness, and the pain you may be experiencing between your right ribcage and right shoulder blade.

 See the instructions included with your kit.
 If you do not have the kit yet, drink 1/4 cup of beet juice and repeat every half hour or take the Beet Recipe as directed.
-Once your symptoms are under control (or sooner) get online and order The Starter Kit.
+Once your symptoms are under control (or sooner), get online and order the 30 Day Gallbladder Solution.
 Expect to stay on these products for several months and then move on to do a liver cleansing.
 Read about the relationship between liver, bile and gallbladder in question 1 at the top of this page, so that you understand the root of your problem.
 Continue drinking beet juice three to four times a day while waiting for your product to arrive.
 While beets work to thin the bile and relieve your immediate symptoms, the products are more concentrated, deeper acting, more comprehensive, and altogether more convenient.
 Most people do not want to juice beets with every meal.

 Please consult the Gallbladder diet page for good foods for gallbladder and foods to avoid, or follow one of our Gallbladder Diet Plans, strict for pain or the moderate one.
-If your gallbladder has been removed, you should be replacing bile salts your body is not making with the products in the After Gallbladder Removal Kit.
+If your gallbladder has been removed, you should be replacing bile salts your body is not making with the products in the Gallbladder Removal Kit.
 You also need help with the bile flow from the liver and digestive enzymes and help with that is provided in the kit.
-If you have stones or suffer attacks or other gallbladder-related symptoms, use the Starter Kit with Fos Formula since the bile function in your body is impaired, along with your ability to digest fats.
+If you have stones, suffering from attacks, or experiencing other gallbladder-related symptoms, use the Gallbladder Stone Kit or the 30 Day Gallbladder Solution since the bile function in your body is impaired, along with your ability to digest fats.
 I have learned from all of you that peoples’ reactions to foods are not consistent at all, especially the common recommendation to avoid leafy greens.
 The worst offenders I hear about from my readers are fatty foods, including eggs and cheese.
 A few react to greens while many don’t.
 The greens help to detoxify the liver.
 So you will have to experiment as every body is different.

-Order The Starter Kit with menu plans and read our newsletter weekly to educate yourself about your symptoms and options.
+Order the 30 Day Gallbladder Solution with menu plans and read our newsletter weekly to educate yourself about your symptoms and options.
 Include beets in your diet with at least 2 out of 3 meals in the beginning.

 You cannot live without fats.
 Every cell membrane in your body is made with fat.
 Fats feed the brain, and many hormones are made with fat.
 What is important is what kind of fats you are eating.
 Avoid fried foods, hydrogenated and partially hydrogenated fats, and refined oils.
 Instead of these, try to use unrefined virgin olive oil, or flax oil in your food.
 Avoid cheese and dairy in general.
 Unless your gallbladder was defective in some way, the reason you had it removed is more related to your eating habits, or the state of your liver.
 Your diet should be the same whether you have had your gallbladder removed or not.
 It is very important to maintain a diet that helps your liver to digest fats properly and that helps the liver to do its job of filtering toxins.
 It is also important to give it the tools it needs in order to do its job, i.e. real nutrients, and to avoid piling up its workload by eating highly processed food, preservatives, bad fats and other toxic foods.
 Avoid eating at fast food restaurants, and ask about oils used even at good restaurants.